pblaz1988/Ion-Auth-LDAP-Module/README.md

 # CodeIgniter-Ion-Auth-LDAP
-Quick and dirty LDAP or Active Directory Authentication Modification for IonAuth
+Quick and dirty LDAP or Active Directory Module for IonAuth

 * Tested on PHP5
 * Required PHP with LDAP support